-This Brown Butter Butternut Squash Gnocchi with Sage is a delicious twist on a classic, served with kale, mushrooms and caramelized onions.
+This Brown Butter Sage Butternut Squash Gnocchi is a delicious twist on a classic made with homemade gnocchi, kale and caramelized onions.

 Ingredients and substitutions

 - Butternut squash – the butternut squash is the best part of this recipe.
 You can skip the fresh gnocchi and make this recipe using regular potato gnocchi, cauliflower gnocchi or sweet potato gnocchi.

 - Olive oil – a neutral oil like sunflower oil, canola oil or grapeseed oil will work well as a substitute.

 - Yellow onion – white onion, sweet onion or shallots can be used in place of yellow onion.

 - Mushrooms – use any mushroom variety of your choice or leave out altogether if you don’t like mushrooms.

 - Garlic – use fresh or jarred minced garlic or garlic powder.

 - Kale – collard greens, spinach or arugula would also be good.